keriszafir/rpi2casterd/README.rst

 1. SMBus (via ``smbus-cffi`` or ``smbus2`` package),
 2. ``WiringPi`` library.

-When ready to use, the daemon lights a LED on a specified GPIO.
+When ready to use, the daemon lights a LED on a specified "ready LED" GPIO.
 An additional functionality of this daemon is control over the power and reboot buttons.
 After one of these buttons is held for 2 seconds, the LED flashes and the shutdown or reboot procedure begins.